notofonts/noto-docs/src/miniarticles/NotoSansLepcha.md

 # Noto Sans Lepcha

-Noto Sans Lepcha is a unmodulated (“sans serif”) design for texts in the Central Asian _Lepcha_ script.
+Noto Sans Lepcha is an unmodulated (“sans serif”) design for texts in the Central Asian _Lepcha_ script.

 Noto Sans Lepcha contains 141 glyphs, 6 OpenType features, and supports 82 characters from the Unicode block Lepcha.